 We’ve outlined the biggest differences between the two wood finishes below and other relevant considerations to help you make a quick, easy decision on polycrylic vs. polyurethane without slowing down your project.

 Polyurethane lets you choose between an oil and a water base; polycrylic doesn’t.

 Yes, it’s not quite as cut and dry as oil- vs. water-based sealers.
 In fact, DIYers have even more options: Consumers will actually find both water-based and oil-based varieties of polyurethane on the home improvement center shelves, in addition to the strictly water-based polycrylic sealers.

-- Oil-based polyurethane is very durable, making it the best choice for finishing wooden floors or furniture that gets a lot of use, such as a kitchen table.
+- Oil-based polyurethane is very durable, making it the best choice for refinishing wooden floors or furniture that gets a lot of use, such as a table.
 And oil-based polyurethane handles high heat like a champ—something that water-based polyurethane and polycrylic both struggle with.
 It’s also more tolerant of water, making it the best choice for outdoor furniture or other wooden objects likely to encounter moisture.

 - Water-based polyurethane contains less odorous volatile organic compounds (VOCs) than its oil-based counterpart, so less hard on your lungs and your nose.
 It dries faster, as well.
 However, it’s not as resistant to high temperatures or water.

 - Polycrylic is a water-based product that is far less smelly and toxic than either type of polyurethane, making it easier to work with.
 It dries very quickly, although it can take a long time to fully cure for use.
 (Rest things on a surface covered with polycrylic before it’s done curing, and you could actually scratch or indent the clear coat!)
 It doesn’t tolerate high heat as well as oil-based polyurethane, however.